Menu Search

 A standout track on the album is “Rapp Snitch Knishes.”
 The track features DOOM teaming up with Mr. Fantastik to deliver a cautionary tale about the dangers of snitching in the rap game.
 The track is a perfect example of DOOM’s ability to tell a story and deliver a message while still keeping things entertaining.

-Mm..Food is a perfect follow-up to Madvillainy, which was released a year earlier.
+Mm..Food is a perfect follow-up to Madvillainy, which was released earlier in the year.
 The album features the same creative production and witty wordplay that made Madvillainy such a success.
-Both albums are a testament to DOOM’s unique style and his ability to push the boundaries of Hip Hop.
 The album’s themes, creative production, and DOOM’s unique style make it a standout project that solidified DOOM’s place as one of the greatest Hip Hop artists of all time.

 J Dilla - Donuts (2006)